Washington Teachers’ Union FAQs

 Why should I become a full member of the Washington Teachers' Union?

-Becoming a full member gives you full voting rights.
+Becoming a full member gives you full voting rights and guarantees your full participation in all governance of WTU.
 It allows your voice to be heard and counted.
 Full membership assures you of participating in and staying abreast of pertinent matters.
-You’ll get the opportunity to attend meetings, conferences, stakeholder events and serve as a delegate for WTU and AFT, our parent organization.
+You’ll get the opportunity to attend meetings, conferences, stakeholder events and serve as a delegate to conventions and conferences of the AFT, our parent organization.

-You will also be eligible to enhance your skills and your pay, by taking union offered professional development, graduate and re-certification courses from Trinity, Catholic and George Washington Universities at a significantly reduced cost.
+You will also be able to enhance your skills and your pay, by taking union-offered professional development, graduate and re-certification courses from graduate schools, universities and our own Teacher Center, all at a significantly reduced cost.

 How do I become a full member?

-You can become a full member by contacting membership services and requesting an application at 202-293-8616 or by clicking here (link to member application).
-You may also contact your WTU Field Representative at 202-293-8600 or the WTU Building Representative at your local school.
+You can become a full member by contacting WTU membership services and requesting an application at 202-293-8616 or by clicking here (link to member application).
+You may also contact your WTU Field Services Specialist at 202-293-8600 or the WTU Building Representative at your local school.

 How much are WTU dues and how are they used?